newtork/newtork.github.io/_posts/2016-12-02-New-website-stub-Paper-Page.md

 comments: true
 permalink: /weblog/2016/12/01/new-website-stub-paper-page/
 categories: project paperpage
-tagsd: website-stub javascript css html project paperpage demo
+tags: javascript css html project demo
 ---

 Another little, personal web project yielded the need for a gimmicky site.
 Especially on mobile devices the "touch" feature can bring additional aspects to the usability.
 I liked the idea of turning pages, that's why I forked [botelho/flipboard-layout](https://github.com/botelho/flipboard-layout) in 2014.
 I did some digging, and here it is again: [Paper Page][paper].